Financial Aid Information for Post-Baccalaureate Premedical Students

 - Any remaining charges after all financial aid is applied must be paid by the E-Bill due date.

-- If the student borrowed more for indirect costs and has a credit on their account, they may request a "refund" through the Goucher billing office.
+- If the student borrowed more for indirect costs and has a credit on their account, they will need to set up their BankMobile preferences so the billing office can process the "refund"

 - PLAN AHEAD - Refunds are not available until after the semester begins and approximately 2 weeks after the start date of the term.
 Indirect expenses may need to be paid out of pocket until the refund is available.